- 2013-14 UALR Undergraduate Catalog for the Department

 - Calculus III (vector calculus)

-- University Physics II with Lab (must be calculus-based physics)
+- University Physics II with Lab (calculus-based physics)

 - Engineering Statics (mechanics of rigid bodies)